steve8x8/geotoad/README.md

   * a SSL certificate chain required for HTTPS (also provided with GeoToad)

 #### macOS
-   * macOS 10.4 or Higher
+   * macOS 10.4 or Higher.
+If you have [Homebrew](https://brew.sh), install with `brew install https://github.com/steve8x8/geotoad/macOS/geotoad.rb`.

 #### Other Operating Systems
 * You may need to install Ruby before running GeoToad.